 Using the Janka Hardness Test, we can determine hardwoods like Ipe are up to eight times harder than their decking counterparts like Cedar, Redwood, and Southern Yellow Pine.
 The extra density also means they are less likely to warp or bow over time.

 Our partner and supplier sends a buyer to Brazil annually to inspect the mills and forests of our Brazilian hardwoods.
 This ensures we have the highest quality product harvested from a responsibly managed forest.
-As one of the few tropical hardwood suppliers who purchases directly from the source, we can stand behind our product with confidence.
+As one of the few suppliers of Hardwoods in Austin Texas who purchases directly from the source, we can stand behind our product with confidence.

 When building a dock, there are many factors to take into consideration: cost, safety, durability, and longevity.
 In this article we’ll discuss some differences between pressure treated pine, hardwoods, and composites to help you find the best material for your dock…Read More